 Because of its innumerable characteristic steeples, Prague is called the city of a thousand spires.
 This European Union member is a perfect example of the steady development of a society that recently transitioned from a communist past.
 With a population of only 1.2 million, Prague has an unusually rich cultural life – festivals, operas, concerts, and cultural programs, many of which are accessible on a student budget.
 Study abroad students experience life similar to that of Czech students and frequent numerous neighborhoods in the city like native Praguers.

-You will take 5 courses on this program, including one introductory Czech language course plus 4 additional courses (taught in English).
 Courses typically meet twice per week.
-Information about the range of courses can be found at the CIEE website.
+Information about the range of courses can be found at the CIEE website under "Academics".
 Please note: you will not receive credit for any activity described as a "workshop" during your semester in Prague (for example, Dance Cinema taught at The Prague Academy of Performing Arts - FAMU).
-Students must register for a minimum of 16 credits/24 Quarter Hours per semester; students can register for a maximum of 18 credits/27 Quarter Hours per semester.
+Students must register for a minimum of 15 credits/22.5 quarter hours per semester; students can register for a maximum of 18 credits/27 Quarter Hours per semester.
 1 Quarter Hour = 0.3 Penn State credits.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the CIEE Prague Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process, visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.